raspberrypilearning/synchronised-swimming/en/step_3.md

 --- task ---

-Click 'Flip left-right' to reverse the copy and then name it 'left'.
+Click 'Flip Horizontal' to reverse the copy and then name it 'left'.

 Your costumes should look like this: